 Mary was breathing fitfully beside him, but in his freshly woken state John could hardly ascertain exactly where she was.
 The room was spinning, but he was perfectly still, held in place by…by…

-His senses slowly buzzed to life, and as his awareness grew keener, John realized it wasn’t Mary’s breathing he was hearing.
+His senses slowly buzzed to life.
+As his awareness grew keener, John realized it wasn’t Mary’s breathing he was hearing.
 Hers was regular, long and drawn out, just like anyone else in the midst of a healthy slumber.
 No. The other sound was coming from somewhere else…outside the room…not breathing at all…footsteps.

 John went to place a hand on Mary’s shoulder to shake her awake, but his arm wouldn’t move.
 It was pinned by the same invisible weight as the rest of him, like the darkness itself was crushing down on him.

 A soft cry came from Alice’s room, and John’s heart jolted.
 I should go to her, he thought.
 I made her take the pictures down.
-But his legs would not move.
+But his legs wouldn’t move.
 Worse, his mind couldn’t even wrap itself around the idea of getting out of bed.
-He simply didn’t want to do it; he was scared.
+He simply didn’t want to do it.
+He was scared.

 What kind of father am I? he berated himself.
 Something’s going after my daughter, and I’m just lying here like a frightened child!
 But he didn’t actually know that anything else was in the house aside from his family.
 He hadn’t seen anything, and he couldn’t even be sure that those were footsteps he heard passing outside his own door and making their way towards Alice’s end of the hall.
 Maybe I don’t have to get out of bed.
 Maybe I can just call to her, ask if she’s alright.
 He managed to make his mouth open.
 Getting the words out of his head and onto his tongue was harder, but—